 In the US, there are five distinct legal requirements that a squatter must meet before they can make an adverse possession claim.
 The occupation must be:

-If these five requirements are not fulfilled by the squatter, they do not have grounds for adverse possession.
-Let’s take a look at what each of these means.
+Additionally, Kentucky requires a “definiteness” condition where the squatter must put up a fence or boundaries on the land or have color of title.
+If these requirements are not fulfilled by the squatter, they do not have grounds for adverse possession.
+Let’s take a look at what each of these terms mean.

 “Hostile” doesn’t mean dangerous or violent.
 In the legal sense, “hostile” can have three different definitions: